-Results from E-XFEL cavity production: The production and testing of 831 cavities for the E-XFEL [32, 33] provides the biggest sample of cavity production data so far.
-Cavities were acquired from two different vendors, RI and EZ.
-Vendor RI employed a production process with a final surface treatment closely following the ILC specifications, including a final electropolishing (EP) step, while the second vendor EZ used buffered chemical polishing (BCP).
-The E-XFEL specifications asked for a usable gradient of 23.6 MV/m with a $Q_0 \ge 1 \cdot 10^{10}$ for operation in the cryomodule; with a 10% margin this corresponds to a target value of 26 MV/m for the performance in the vertical test stand for single cavities.
-Figure 4.4 shows the $Q_0$ data versus accelerating gradient of the best cavities received, with several cavities reaching more than $40 \,\mathrm{MV/m}$ , significantly beyond the ILC goal, already with $Q_0$ values that approach the target value $1.6 \cdot 10^{10}$ that is the goal of future high-gradient R&D.
+Results from European XFEL cavity production: The production and testing of 831 cavities for the European XFEL [48, 49] provides the biggest sample of cavity production data so far.
+Cavities were acquired from two different vendors, Research Instruments (RI) and Zanon Research (EZ).
+RI employed a production process with a final surface treatment closely following the ILC specifications, including a final electropolishing (EP) step, while EZ used buffered chemical polishing (BCP).
+The European XFEL specifications asked for a usable gradient of 23.6 MV/m with a $Q_0 \ge 1 \cdot 10^{10}$ for operation in the cryomodule; with a 10 % margin this corresponds to a target value of 26 MV/m for the performance in the vertical test stand for single cavities.
+Figure 4.4 shows the Q_0 data versus accelerating gradient of the best cavities received, with several cavities reaching more than $40\,\mathrm{MV/m}$, significantly beyond the ILC goal, already with Q_0 values that approach the target value $1.6\cdot10^{10}$ that is the goal of future high-gradient R&D.